-Arama Kukutai (CEO, Plenty) said he was pessimistic about our ability to halt change above 2°C. Lain Jager also pointed out our failure to hit milestones to limit warming to 2°C, with current impacts of climate change already at the severe end of predictions.
+Arama Kukutai (CEO, Plenty) said he was pessimistic about our ability to halt change below 2°C. Lain Jager also pointed out our failure to hit milestones to limit warming to 2°C, with current impacts of climate change already at the severe end of predictions.

 Climate impacts on food security can seem like a far-away problem, more of a concern in countries already facing severe impacts of degraded ecosystems, unequal distribution of food and destabilised systems.
-Half of the world’s population are malnourished, said Hannah Tucker (Balance Point Advisory), while two billion people have micronutrient deficiencies.
+Half of the world’s population is malnourished, said Hannah Tucker (Balance Point Advisory), while two billion people have micronutrient deficiencies.

 But as Hilton Collier (Pakihiroa Farms, and Our Land and Water governance group member) pointed out, resource scarcity is already here.
 There are 3000 households in water poverty on New Zealand’s East Coast, where water had to be trucked two hours from Gisborne in the drought that ran from 2019 to 2021.
-What will happen in other part of our country if we further deplete our water resources and pollute our aquifers, he asked.
+What will happen in other parts of our country if we further deplete our water resources and pollute our aquifers, he asked.

 “In a country with so much water, we assume it is an infinite resource we can continue to use for our benefit.
-What gives us the right to assume we can take a communally owned asset and convert it for private benefit?” he asked, calling out a need to reframe our thinking about water useage.
+What gives us the right to assume we can take a communally owned asset and convert it for private benefit?” he asked, calling out a need to reframe our thinking about water usage.

 On a global scale, we’ll need to grow 80% more food with 40% less water, said Ramez Naam, driven by rising demand for meat.
 “It’s a race between innovation and consumption,” he said, “and it’s not clear which will win”.
-On the flipside, as a legitimately sustainable producer of meat, climate challenges present market opportunity for New Zealand.
+On the flipside, as a legitimately sustainable producer of meat, climate challenges present market opportunities for New Zealand.

 “There is no upper limit to the amount of data we’re going to need for effective AI models”— Yasir Khokhar (CEO, Connecterra)